redbubble/finch-sangria/README.md

 Some simple wrappers around [Sangria](http://sangria-graphql.org) to support its use in [Finch](https://github.com/finagle/finch).

 This is almost directly pulled from a codebase, no effort was made to make it resusable, sorry.
-It might not compile ¯\_(ツ)_/¯ ...
+It might not compile.

 It is a small layer, that is reasonably opininated, which may not be to your liking.
 In particular: